jackdewinter/pymarkdown/readme.md

 - 634a in bq and in list
 - links, 518b
   - 518b inside of list and/or block quote
+  - links with & and \ with inner link to mine
+  - 90a but split with char escape that is newline
 - code span
   - multiple lengths of ticks, whitespace
 - all multiline elements within a paragaph (and other containers that allow newline)
   - make sure line/column is tracking text indenting on each line
   - combinations together
   - 518 series, but for SetExt and Atx containers
+- coalesce with blank lines in fenced code block?

 ## Bugs - Character Entities